lllyasviel/Fooocus/readme.md

 ## Thanks

-The codebase starts from an odd mixture of [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
-(And they both use GPL license.)
+The codebase is based on a from an odd mixture of [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) and [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
+(And they both use the GPL license.)

 ## Update Log